WE ALL HAVE A ROLE IN FIGHTING TROUBLE

 Zapata Helping Hands 708 Delmar St. Zapata, TX 78076 956-765-9327

 The Texas food assistance program uses electronic transfer debit cards to dispense benefits to qualified low income people.
 Food debit cards can be used anywhere that SNAP food benefits are accepted.
-In order to be accepted into the program and receive a food debit card, it is necessary to first apply at your local state-run office that facilitates the SNAP program:
+In order to be accepted into the program and receive a food debit card, it is necessary to first apply at your local state-run office by following the title link above.

 1905 E MURCHINSON